msu-alglab/WildHap/README.md

 (can be 0, 1, or * if the value is unknown), find all maximal wildcard haplotype blocks.

+This implementation was built to test the algorithm described in "Maxmimal Perfect Haplotype Blocks with Wildcards" over an input data set with varying proportions of SNP calls unknown.

 ### Input

 WildHap takes five arguments, two of which are optional.